libapps/libapps-mirror/nassh/doc/options.md

 Report connection attempt counts to the relay server.
 If you don't know what this is for, then just ignore it.

+## `--ssh-agent=<backend ID>,<backend ID>,...`

+A comma-separated list of IDs of backends to use with the builtin JS SSH agent.
+All agent requests are sent to all backends and their results are accumulated and relayed back to the client.

+The following backends are currently implemented:
+* `stub`:
+  A minimal implementation of a backend.
+Only used for testing purposes.

 ## `--ssh-agent=<extension id>`

 The extension to use as an ssh agent.
 All auth requests will be forwarded